apache/flink/docs/apis/programming_guide.md

 #### Anonymous classes

-You can pass a function as an anonmymous class:
+You can pass a function as an anonymous class:
 {% highlight java %}
 data.map(new MapFunction<String, Integer> () {
   public Integer map(String value) { return Integer.parseInt(value); }